-As of December 31, 2018, we had a total of 96 employees and two full-time consultants.
+As of December 31, 2019, we had a total of 108 employees.
 None of our employees are represented by a labor union or subject to a collective bargaining agreement.
 We have not experienced any work stoppage and consider our relations with our employees to be good.